SeyTi01/anilist-hide-uncommented-activity/README.md

   - `unliked`: Set this to `true` if you want to remove activities with no likes, or `false` if you want to keep them.
 The default value is `false`.
 - `runOn`: Choose where the script should run:
   - `home`: Set this to `true` if you want the script to run on the home feed.
 The default value is `true`.
-  - `profile`: Set this to `true` if you want the script to run on user profile feeds.
-The default value is `true`.
   - `social`: Set this to `true` if you want the script to run on social feeds.
 The default value is `true`.
+  - `profile`: Set this to `true` if you want the script to run on user profile feeds.
+The default value is `false`.

 ## Author